 Still, ageism (and reverse ageism) exist in our society.

 In this episode, we discuss how stereotypes are real but not insurmountable for anyone of any age to reach their potential.
-Age does not directly related to that aptitude or ability of an individual.
-The proper term is ageism, which is defined by the World Health Organization as "is the stereotyping, prejudice, and discrimination against people on the basis of their age".
+Age does not directly relate to that aptitude or ability of an individual.
+The term ageism, which is defined by the World Health Organization as "is the stereotyping, prejudice, and discrimination against people on the basis of their age".

-Although this definition lends itself to address people of all ages, newer terminology has emerged in more recent years for discrimination of younger people because of their age is "reverse ageism".
-It's a tendency that has been acknowledged and documented throughout the rise of Millennials in the workforce where older generations find their unique perspectives and needs to be incompatible with and sub-par to their traditional expectations.
+Although this definition lends itself to address people of all ages, newer terminology has emerged in more recent years that pertains to the discrimination of younger people.
+It is called, "reverse ageism."
+It's a tendency that has been acknowledged and documented throughout the rise of Millennials in the workforce where older generations find their unique perspectives and needs to be incompatible with, and sub-par, to their traditional expectations.
 "We know that making sweeping generalizations about any group of people being 'lazy,' 'unprofessional,' 'unreliable,' or 'narcissistic' is repugnant," Launchbox CEO Dan Negroni wrote in a September 2017 blog post.
 "Unless we are talking about the dreaded 'M' word, Millennials.
 Then, apparently, it’s okay."